saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ## Limitations

 :::warning
-When running a test on a Virtual Device, please be aware that there is a 100 characters limitation for capabilities value.
-If the value exceeds this limit, it will be truncated and leading to issues.
-Make sure the value does not exceed the limitation to avoid any issues.
+When running a test on a Virtual Device, please be aware that there is a 100 characters limitation for each capability value.
+If the value exceeds this limit, it will be truncated, which can lead to further side effects or prevent a job from starting.
 :::